 Glo Leads in Investments, Performance as NCC Sets New Standard for Telecoms

-Nigeria’s digital transformation continues to gain momentum as the Nigerian Communications Commission (NCC) and Globacom (Glo) reinforce a powerful partnership built on transparency, long-term investment and consumer trust.
+Nigeria’s digital transformation continued to gain momentum as Nigerian Communications Commission (NCC) and Globacom (Glo) reinforced a powerful partnership built on transparency, long-term investment, and consumer trust.

+The quarterly, data-driven reports provide independent insights into network performance, coverage and real-world user experience across operators, states and regions.

-A senior NCC official described the initiative as “sunlight and substance”, noting that it enables Nigerians to see clearly how networks perform so that excellence is rewarded and complacency is exposed.
+A senior NCC official described the initiative as “sunlight and substance”, stating that it enables Nigerians to see clearly how networks perform so that excellence is rewarded and complacency is exposed.

 From pioneering one of the largest fibre-optic backbones in the country to upgrading radio access and core networks, Glo has consistently treated infrastructure as a long-term covenant with Nigeria’s future.

-A member of Glo’s executive leadership summarised the company’s philosophy: “We invest as if Nigeria’s tomorrow depends on what we build today—because it does.
+A member of Glo’s executive leadership summarised the company’s philosophy, thus, “We invest as if Nigeria’s tomorrow depends on what we build today—because it does.
 Our goal is not to be loud, but to be lasting.”

+NCC–Ookla analytics now validate what many subscribers already experience: Glo’s network is engineered for substance, not spectacle.

 On the Urban vs Rural Divide, Glo’s strategy of extending fibre closer to base stations and modernising legacy sites is narrowing performance gaps between metropolitan and underserved areas.